kiwitcms/Kiwi/docs/source/bug_reporting.rst

 General Issues
 --------------

-We use Github issues to manage various kinds of bugs.
+We use Github issues to manage various kinds of issues.
 If you have any good idea, or catch a bug, please do `create an issue`_ with much details so that everybody from community could understand and get involved into the discussion easily.
 Also, an issue with much details can help developers to know the